260 total views, 1 views today

 I know how important blogging is in improving well-being and I know that there is a psychology behind blogging.
 I began blogging about my physical disabilities, mental health and autism through AMHA and Fixers last year.
 I joined a growing online community that had been working hard to dismantle decades of stigma, misunderstandings, myths and negativity surrounding mental health through real stories about their own lives and experiences.

 Why clothing though?
-When done right, clothing is a great way to promote awareness, after all clothes are used to express ourselves, they can act as a great canvas for artists and designers.
-Although I had a very clear picture about what I would design, I didn’t go in blind.
-I took some inspiration from some other mental health clothing companies like WearYourLabel, Fandabby and Schizophrenic.nyc who all have their own values, unique branding and designs based on their own experiences around mental illness.
-I also took note of independent sellers on platforms like Etsy, which is a great place to find some amazing handmade mental health themed accessories made by some very talented artists and designers.
+When done right, clothing is a great way to promote awareness.
+After all, clothes are used to express ourselves, they can act as a great canvas for artists and designers.
+Although I had a very clear picture of what I would design, I didn’t go in blind.
+I took some inspiration from some other mental health clothing companies like WearYourLabel, Fandabby, and Schizophrenic.nyc who all have their own values, unique branding and designs based on their own experiences around mental illness.
+I also took note of independent sellers on platforms like Etsy, which is a great place to find some amazing handmade mental health-themed accessories made by some very talented artists and designers.

 Would you wear a t-shirt with ‘medicated for your protection‘ slapped across?
 This made me stop and think about what I was creating.
 I knew it would be essential to ensure I made it clear from day one what WhatLabel’s missions and values would be.
 I wanted to make it clear WhatLabel has been created by someone who really does understand mental health.
 I have only ever wanted to promote awareness, acceptance and share resources to help those who are suffering.